-Children are full of courage, curiosity and tolerance—great qualities that sometimes get lost in older people.
+Children are full of courage, curiosity and tolerance — great qualities that sometimes get lost in older people.
+Is there something we can learn from children?
 It is often worth taking a closer look, pausing and rethinking our very own behaviour.
 Quite often, we can learn from the younger ones!

 1. See Life as an Adventure Playground